Five chocolate cookies on parchment paper surrounded by cannabis leaves

 After the first batch, just repeat this process until you’ve used all your dough.

-While baking with cannabis is by no means difficult, we still get plenty of questions from newcomers to the edible world.
+Baking with cannabis isn’t as tricky as it might seem, but we still get plenty of questions—especially from those new to the world of edibles.
 Here are a few questions we’re regularly answering:

 Is making cannabis cookies easy?

-Yes, decarboxylation is required to make cannabis cookies if you plan to make cannabutter or canna-oil.
-That said if you’re using a tincture in your cookie’s frosting, you’ll want to avoid any kind of decarboxylation.
-Tinctures are already decarboxylated, so you would actually damage the cannabinoids if you added them to heat again.
+Yes, decarboxylation is required to make cannabis cookies if you plan on making cannabutter or canna-oil.
+Without this step, your finished cookies won’t have any psychoactive effect.
+That said, if you’re using a tincture in your cookie’s frosting, for example, you’ll actually want to avoid any kind of decarboxylation.
+Tinctures are already decarboxylated, so more heat could potentially damage the cannabinoids.2

-Whether you’re looking for flower to decarboxylate so you can make your favorite cannabis cookie recipes, or you just want to purchase your favorite edibles premade, you can get what you need at our dispensary.
+Whether you’re looking for flower to decarboxylate so you can make your favorite cannabis cookie recipe, or you just want to purchase your favorite edibles ready-made, you can get what you need at our dispensary.
 Of course, if you talk to your favorite budtender, you can also ask them for their favorite cannabis chocolate chip cookie recipe.
-You’ll have your cannarecipe box filled in no time.
+You’ll be well on your way to building the ultimate cannarecipe collection.

 Recreational cannabis is not available in all states.
 Cannabis is for medical use only and may only be used by certified patients in Pennsylvania.
 State laws impact what dispensaries can and can’t sell to recreational customers and certified patients.
 Not every type of product, consumption method, dosage form, or potency mentioned on this blog will be permitted in all locations.